 In addition to her much lauded work as an artist in residence with the Rockefeller Chapel Choir, Foley sings with the Grant Park Chorus, Bella Voce, Schola Antiqua, and Prometheus, and is a founding member of the Chicago-based women’s trio Artemisia.
 She is the director of the Rockefeller Children’s Choir, and she teaches private voice and piano at Elk Grove High School and KF Music Studio.
 She holds a master’s degree in voice performance from DePaul University, where she studied with Julia Bentley, and she completed her undergraduate work in music education at the University of Missouri under the tutelage of Ann Harrell and the baton of Paul Crabb.

-In 2019-20, professional artists also include longtime tenor anchor Keith Murphy, consummate countertenor Carl Alexander, and baritone and conducting associate Will Myers, a prior choral scholarship recipient.
+In 2019-20, professional artists also included longtime tenor anchor Keith Murphy, consummate countertenor Carl Alexander, and baritone and conducting associate Will Myers, a prior choral scholarship recipient.